-The pursuit of higher education for many first time and continuing college students can involve financial challenges and important decisions regarding loans.
+The pursuit of higher education for many first time and continuing college students can involve financial challenges and important decisions regarding loans and loan management.
 Financial literacy provides learning opportunities on the importance of financial planning, managing your money, and understanding debt.
-Financial literacy is a lifelong skill and it is particularly important for college students who will have more financial choices and opportunities than any generation before.
+Financial literacy and loan management are lifelong skills and are particularly important for college students who will have more financial choices and opportunities than any generation before.
 Students must be aware of their rights and their responsibilities as students and consumers.
 Financial literacy can include budgeting, balancing a checkbook, the pros and cons of obtaining and using credit cards and saving for the future.
 Mount Aloysius College knows that being able to successfully manage your money will help to ensure your success as a student.

 Each year before you consider borrowing a loan, you should first seek ways to minimize your school related costs.
 Things like your living expenses, books and supplies, transportation, etc. Always take advantage of all sources of financial assistance making sure to file your Free Application for Federal Student Aid (FAFSA) early.
 Be proactive in looking for outside grants and scholarships and, if borrowing is still needed, start with the Federal Direct Loans.
 The Direct PLUS or Direct Graduate PLUS loans and Private Alternative Loans can also be used to help cover the cost of attendance if additional funding is needed.
 Think of other ways to pay for tuition rather than taking a loan.
 Consider a part-time job or inquiring about the Federal Work-Study Program.